rutuja2710/Array-Range/README.md

 # Array-Range
 Write a program to find the range of the elements in the array.
-The range of an array is the difference between the maximum and minimum element in an array,Sample
+The range of an array is the difference between the maximum and minimum element in an array

-Input:
+Sample Input:
 5
 2
 4